yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/preapprovedpermissions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A preApprovedPermissions describes the collection of permission that has been pre-approved.
+A preApprovedPermissions describes the list of permission that has been pre-approved.

 ## Properties
 |Property|Type|Description|